SomethingNew71/SomethingNew71/README.md

 ## I'm a Automotive Youtuber, Application Developer, and a Travel Fanatic!!

 - 🔭 I run a DIY youtube channel: [Classic Mini DIY][youtube]!
-- 🌱 I am currently focusing on VueJS
+- 🌱 I am currently focusing on VueJS, and Angular
 - 👯 I’m always interested in collaborating on open source projects
-- 🥅 2020 Goals: Grow the Youtube channel and take on larger projects
+- 🥅 2021 Goals: Grow the Youtube channel and take on larger projects

 ### Spotify Playing 🎧